 Research & Practice Journal

-As one chapter closes, another begins.
-The first issue of Learning Community Research and Practice was published in 2013 - a time when there wasn’t a scholarly outlet focused on learning communities.
-Over the past nine years, the journal has created a welcoming space for learning community practitioners to share their knowledge with the widest audience possible, on a peer-reviewed, open-source platform.
-It is with deep gratitude to these practitioners that the Washington Center retired the journal in the fall of 2021, freeing up more capacity to focus on other avenues for advancing learning communities through new endeavors.
+The first issue of Learning Community Research and Practice was published during a time when there wasn’t a scholarly outlet focused on learning communities.
+For over nine years, the journal created a welcoming space for learning community practitioners to share their knowledge with the widest audience possible.
+It was with deep gratitude to these practitioners that the Washington Center retired the journal in the fall of 2021, freeing up more capacity to focus on other avenues for advancing learning communities.

-The journal would not have been without the incredible dedication of Emily Lardner (Co-Founder and Editor) and Gillies Malnarich (Co-Founder and Editor), Janine Graziano and Gabrielle Kahn (Co-Editors), Lynn Dunlap (Copy Editor) and an amazing Peer Review Board.
+The journal would not have been without the incredible dedication of Emily Lardner and Gillies Malnarich (Co-Founders and Editors), Janine Graziano and Gabrielle Kahn (Co-Editors), Lynn Dunlap (Copy Editor), Rachel Homchick (Copy Editor), and an amazing Peer Review Board.
 The Washington Center would like to extend a heartfelt thank you to all those who have contributed their intellectual and creative labor throughout the years.
 And, of course, a very special thank you to all the authors who put in the time to share their work with a worldwide audience.
 Jack Mino, an editorial board member, summed it up when he described the journal as a community of practice.
 Together—journal writers and readers, along with editorial board members and reviewers—are “building a body of knowledge.”
 And, through the journal and the other ways we connect—the national conference, regional networks, curriculum planning retreats, the national summer institute on learning communities, and dialogue on the Learncom listserve—our community of practice continues to evolve and expand.

 Over the course of nine years, the journal has reached individuals at 3,095 different institutions, across 170 different countries.
 Articles from the journal have been downloaded over 62,000 times and have been referenced over 1,500 times.
 It has provided an invaluable space for practitioners not only to share their work but also to stay connected with the work of learning communities happening around the country.